 The area was supposed to be opened by the summer of 2021.
 However, the delivery of the maintenance building was delayed and despite the supplier's big promises, the container was not delivered to Muonio during the entire summer.
 And not winter.
 In the early summer of 2022, we finally applied for the building in our area in Muonio, unfinished, and father and his helpers finished the construction work.
 In Midsummer 2022, we were finally able to open the gates to our first customers.

 In addition to the sand field, I wanted to come up with a useful use for Shell's empty repair shop premises.
-We rent a hall site equipped with a four-pillar crane for use by customers as a do-it-yourself space.
-You can also rent a car wash for your own use for self-service washing or buy a car wash from me as a service.
-In addition to towing jobs, thanks to working in two car rental companies, I have become familiar with car washes inside and outside.
+We have rented a hall site equipped with a four-pillar crane for use by customers as a do-it-yourself space.
+You can also rent a washing place for your own use for self-service washing or buy a car wash from me as a service.
+In addition to towing jobs, thanks to working in two car rental companies, I had become familiar with car washes inside and outside.

 Our name, Friija, is in the Sami language and means freedom.
 The name also stems from my love for entrepreneurship, the freedom of living and traveling, as well as my Sámi roots.
 In addition, my father, as well as myself, along with my husband and our little son, are travelers with a caravan and a car, so the travel park is built purely from caravans for caravans.